-  Mummy had packed suits and ties for us, which we had laughed about.
-We wanted to make the right impression.
-Jack was trying to get his hair to behave.
-Our Taxi Driver baldies had grown out about an inch.
+Mummy has packed suits and ties for us, which we had laughed about.
+We want to make the right impression.
+Jack is trying to get his hair to behave.
+Our Taxi Driver baldies have grown out about an inch.

-Two teenagers with a film attracted scant attention at the corporate offices.
-A junior executive came out to take the package.
-Except we had to deliver it to UA, so we told him he could only look at it today.
+Two teenagers with a film attract scant attention at the corporate offices.
+A junior executive comes out to take the package.
+Except we had\ve to deliver it to UA, so we told him he could only look at it today.

-“Where are you boys from?” he remarked sarcastically.
+“Where are you boys from?” he remarks sarcastically.

-That got his attention.
+That gets his attention.
 “You mean he’s your granddad?”